GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_2.md

 :::{tab-item} Template directory

-The template directory is where QGIS is looking for layout templates.
+The template directory is where QGIS stores layout templates.
 If you have templates saved here, you can load templates directly through the layout manager without selecting the file.
-On windows, the file path is `\Users\AppData\Roaming\QGIS\QGIS3\profiles\default\composer_templates`.
+On Windows computers, the file path is `\Users\AppData\Roaming\QGIS\QGIS3\profiles\default\composer_templates`.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_template_directory
 .mp4"></video>